sr-murthy/continuedfractions/docs/sources/creating-continued-fractions.rst

 Every finite continued fraction represents a rational number, as a finite continued fraction is a "nested" sum of rational numbers.
 Conversely, every rational number can be represented as a finite (and simple) continued fraction, by an iterative procedure using `Euclidean division <https://en.wikipedia.org/wiki/Continued_fraction#Calculating_continued_fraction_representations>`_.
 On the other hand, infinite continued fractions represent `irrational numbers <https://en.wikipedia.org/wiki/Irrational_number>`_ and conversely every infinite continued fraction represents an irrational number.

-There are infinitely many rational and irrational numbers that cannot be represented exactly as binary fractions, which form the basis for `floating point arithmetic <https://docs.python.org/3/tutorial/floatingpoint.html>`_, and, therefore, also, cannot be represented exactly as Python :py:class:`float` objects.
+There are infinitely many rational and irrational numbers that cannot be represented exactly as binary fractions, which form the basis for `floating point arithmetic <https://docs.python.org/3/tutorial/floatingpoint.html>`_, and, therefore, also, cannot be represented exactly as Python :py:class:`float` instances.
 To deal with this, the package processes rational numbers using the :py:class:`fractions.Fraction` class, which allows for exact continued fractions for any rational number, limited only by the available memory and/or capacity of the running environment.

-Continued fractions for irrational numbers given directly as :py:class:`float` objects end up as fractional approximations, as they rely on converting :py:class:`decimal.Decimal` representations of the given :py:class:`float` object to a :py:class:`fractions.Fraction` object.
-However, as described in the :ref:`next section <creating-continued-fractions.from-elements>`, the :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.from_elements` method can be used to create :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` objects with arbitrary sequences of elements, which can give much more accurate results.
+Continued fractions for irrational numbers given directly as :py:class:`float` instances end up as fractional approximations, as they rely on converting :py:class:`decimal.Decimal` representations of the given :py:class:`float` object to a :py:class:`fractions.Fraction` object.
+However, as described in the :ref:`next section <creating-continued-fractions.from-elements>`, the :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.from_elements` method can be used to create :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` instances with arbitrary sequences of elements, which can give much more accurate results.

 An example is given below for the irrational :math:`\sqrt{2}`, which is given by the infinite periodic continued fraction :math:`[1; 2, 2, 2, \ldots]`.
 We first begin by constructing the :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` object for :math:`\sqrt{2}` directly from a ``math.sqrt(2)`` object: